0xSardius/0xSardius/README.md

 - **Education and Workshops** - Training and blockchain literacy

 ## Notable Projects
 - onchain-Astrodice: A fully onchain astrology reading app that helps you learn about yourself using astrology
+- Vitalia Connect: onchain expert matching and community reputation building platform

 ## Tech Stack
 - Solidity